boazbk/tcs/lec_15_probability.md

 #  Probability Theory 101

+> # { .objectives }
+* Review the basic notion of probability theory that we will use. \
+* Sample spaces, and in particular the space $\{0,1\}^n$ \
+* Events, probabilities of unions and intersections. \
+* Random variables and their expectation, variance, and standard deviation. \
+* Independence and correlation for both events and random variables. \
+* Markov, Chebychev and Chernogff tail bounds (bounding the probability that a random variable will deviate from its expectation).

 >_"God doesn't play dice with the universe"_, Albert Einstein

 >_"Einstein was doubly wrong ... not only does God definitely play dice, but He sometimes confuses us by throwing them where they can't be seen."_, Stephan Hawking

->_"'The probability of winning a battle' has no place in our theory because it does not belong to any collective.
-Probability cannot be applied to this problem any more than the physical concept of work can be applied to the "work" done by an actor reciting his part."_ Richard Von Mises, 1928 (paraphrased)
+>_" 'The probability of winning a battle' has no place in our theory because it does not belong to any collective.
+Probability cannot be applied to this problem any more than the physical concept of work can be applied to the 'work' done by an actor reciting his part."_, Richard Von Mises, 1928 (paraphrased)

 >_"I am unable to see why 'objectivity' requires us to interpret every probability as a frequency in some random experiment; particularly when in most problems probabilities are frequencies only in an imaginary universe invented just for the purpose of allowing a frequency interpretation."_, E.T.
 Jaynes, 1976